lib42/heqet/README.md

 *Heqet (Egyptian ḥqt, also ḥqtyt "Heqtit") is an Egyptian goddess of fertility.*

 Heqet is my attempt to make Kubernetes GitOps Deployments as easy as possible.
 It's goal is to reduce the need of redundant configuration in a GitOps environment, by generating the required Kubernetes resource definitions for you.
-Heqet heavily relies on a Helm-Chart which will generate all ArgoCD-Applications, -Projects, Namespaces & more using Argo-CDs [App-of-Apps-Pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/).
+Heqet heavily relies on a Helm-Chart which will generate all [ArgoCD]*(https://argo-cd.readthedocs.io/en/stable/)-Applications, -Projects, Namespaces & more using Argo-CDs [App-of-Apps-Pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/).

 ## What problem does heqet solve?